ChengshuLi/MoMaGen/docs/tutorials/custom-tasks.md

 ## Step 4: Annotate Source Demonstrations

 This step creates the base MoMaGen task config.
 Concretely, you need to create a new json file in `MoMaGen/momagen/datasets/base_configs`.
-You can begin my copying the contents of one of the existing json files in the base_configs folder.
+You can begin by copying the contents of one of the existing json files in the base_configs folder.
 Now we will modify this file to cater to this new task.
 Note that we only need to annotate the manipulation phases.

 1. We will first define the phases in our task.
 You can think of a phase as a semantic step in a multi-step long-horizon task.
 For instance, a phase could be picking a cup, putting an apple in a bowl, pouring water in a mug, opening a drawer.
 2. For each phase, mention the "type" of the phase.
 This can be either `uncoordinated` or `coordinated`.
 3. Next we will define the subtasks for each phase and for each arm (left and right arm).
 You can think of a subtask as the part of a phase that can be broken down into a free-space motion part and a contact-rich part.
 For instance, for opening a drawer, the free-space motion would involve the robot gripper moving from its starting pose to a pose close to the grasp pose and the contact-rich part would involve grasping the handle and the subsequent motion to open the drawer.
 Note that in all the MoMaGen tasks, we have 1 subtask for each phase.
 You can also have multiple subtasks for each phase if you would like.
-The only thing you need to ensure for a subtask is that it has atmost one free-space and atmost one contact-rich parts.
+The only thing you need to ensure for a subtask is that it has atmost one free-space and atmost one contact-rich part.
 4. For each subtask, mention the `object_ref` and the `attached_obj` for each arm. `object_ref` is the reference object for this arm and `attached_obj` is the object that the gripper is holding (if any).
 5. Create env_interface class (search `Add new class here for new tasks`) and task_config (search `Add new task configs here`) for the new custom task in `momagen/env_interfaces/omnigibson.py`
 6. Now comes the heavylifting, for each subtask, we need to mention the `MP_end_step` and `subtask_term_step`.
 The simulation step from `MP_end_step` to the `subtask_end_step` is considered the contact-rich part of the subtask and will be "replayed".
 To obtain these values, you can replay the source demonstration using

 ```bash